geek-plus/mirror-CN/education/_posts/test1.md

 ---
 layout: default
+category: education
 ---

-This is in Edu category.
+This is the third in Edu category.